Rive vs Lottie: Which animation format is right for you?

 Rive

-• Vector feathering: Optimized blurs & glows for better performance
+• Vector feathering.
+Optimized blurs and glows for better performance.

-• Libraries for multiple animations: Scalable system for managing multiple animations
+• Libraries.
+Scalable system for managing multiple animations.

-• Learning curve: Requires learning an entire new tool
+• Steeper learning curve.
+Requires learning an entirely new tool.

 Lottie

-• Huge library: Massive animation library and presets available
+• Huge library.
+Massive collection of animation presets available.

-• Advanced compositing: Powerful compositing tools like duplicator and masks
+• Advanced compositing.
+Powerful tools like duplicator and masks.

-• After Effects: Direct export from Adobe After Effects, Figma and more
+• After Effects export.
+Direct export from Adobe After Effects.

-• Larger files: JSON format can be heavier than Rive
+• Larger files.
+JSON format can be heavier than Rive output.

 Why use Rive or Lottie?